 As part of her campaign infrastructure plan, Democratic presidential front runner Hillary Clinton called for connecting 100 percent of households by 2020 with affordable, high-speed internet access.
-Her proposal highlights a gap in broadband internet access within lower income and rural communities, and seeks to eradicate it through affordable solutions and investment in free Wi-Fi for public spaces.
-Current federal agency programs and partnerships with private companies have also attempted to bridge this gap, however the U.S. is 23rd in the world for best broadband access.
+Her proposal highlights a gap in broadband internet access within lower-income and rural communities, and it seeks to eradicate it through affordable solutions and investment in free Wi-Fi for public spaces.
+Current federal agency programs and partnerships with private companies have also attempted to bridge this gap.
+However, the U.S. is 23rd in the world for best broadband access.
 Despite these shortcomings, alternative solutions at the state and local level have given new hope to the possibility of bridging the internet access gap, and as a result, fulfilling Clinton’s campaign proposal.

 ConnectHome, an Obama administration initiative launched by the Department of Housing and Urban Development (HUD), seeks to build public-private partnerships between internet service providers and businesses to provide computer training and technical support.
 Additionally, the program encourages education groups to offer services for students and young adults looking to engage in SAT prep courses of job training.
 Thus far, the program is active across 28 communities, including one tribal nation, reaching a total of 275,000 homes in public housing.

 Within the Department of Commerce, the National Technology and Information Administration (NTIA) manages different programs to expand access to and quality of internet connectivity.
 For example, BroadbandUSA works with key stakeholders to provide technical assistance and improve quality.
 When Congress passed the American Recovery and Reinvestment Act in 2009 (ARRA), several new programs sought to expand broadband to particular areas, including the Rural Utility Service’s Broadband Initiatives Program and Broadband Technology Opportunity Program within the Commerce Department.